dcwds/todo/README.md

 ## Motivations

-There are a few goals I have with this project that have very little to do with project scope and much to do with implementation.
+There are a few goals I had with this project that have very little to do with project scope and much to do with implementation.

 ### Testing